wwwdepot/lean-he/README.md

 This function takes a string of text and escapes it for use in text contexts in XML or HTML documents.
 Only the following characters are escaped: `&`, `<`, `>`, `"`, `'`, and `` ` ``.

->Can also use `var escape = require('escape');` instead to reduce the imported file size if the only need is to encode.
+>Can also use `var escape = require('lean-he/escape');` instead to reduce the imported file size if the only need is to escape.

 ```js
 lean_he.escape('<img src=\'x\' onerror="prompt(1)">');